bijusaha-astro/CNN_lopsided/README.md

 All CSVs share the following columns (unless otherwise noted):

 - `SDSS_name` — IAU name for the galaxy.
-- `ObjID` — SDSS photometric object identifier (from .
+- `ObjID` — SDSS photometric object identifier (objID from from SDSS DR18 photoObj table).
 - `A1` — Lopsidedness parameter (provided for training files).
-- `Environment Type` — Environment classification (if available).
+- `env_type` — Environment classification based on T-web classification scheme.
+C: cluster; F:filaments; Sh: Sheets; V: voids.
+Empty value if galaxy information is not available.
-- `Prediction Probability` — (prediction CSVs) Model's predicted probability for the reported class.
+- `L_Pred` and 'NL_pred'(for prediction csv files): Model's predicted probability for the reported class.

 ## Contact